 HTML5 vs Software for Building Web Sites

-When you enter the world of the web you will find some individuals that say that if you want to have a professional and well performing website, you must build it from scratch in HTML5 and CSS.
+When you enter the world of the web you will find some individuals that say that if you want to have a professional and well-performing website, you must build it from scratch in HTML5 and CSS.

 Technically, that’s true.
 A totally personalized site with an exclusive design is a prestigious thing.
-In addition, a good programmer can create very clean code that particularly appeals to search engines.
+In addition, a good programmer can create a very clean code that particularly appeals to search engines.

 That said, there are other considerations to make.

 Learning to use HTML5 and CSS code requires months of study.
 As a beginner, at first, you’ll only be able to build a mediocre site (more or less).
 Also, it is unlikely that your neophyte code will be clean.
 The risk is that search engines will not digest your creation.
 If this happens, your site will not generate the traffic you expect.